MikeMcGrain/to-do_app/README.md

 <br>

-Make a list - any list!
-Cross out some, leave some, and delete one; then come back for more!
+Make a list, any list!
+Cross one out, leave a few, and delete the rest; then come back for more!
+Written with HTML, pure JavaScript, and minimal CSS.
+No external libraries, and no frameworks.
 <br>

 View it [here](https://mikemcgrain.github.io/to-do_app/)